 The Ukraine Case Studies

-There are countervailing viewpoints on developments surrounding the information war tied to the Russian invasion of Ukraine and its long-term global consequences.
+Further studies will explore a broad array of issues.
+There are countervailing viewpoints on developments surrounding the information war tied to Russia’s invasion of Ukraine and its long-term global consequences.
 Are actions largely a reflection of similar events overtime and in other parts of the world?
 Alternatively, is the present crisis qualitatively more consequential and in significantly new ways – a virtual techno-apocalypse for global information, communication, and security?
-Alternatively, are there aspects of continuity and change in the unfolding developments of this war.
+Alternatively, are there major aspects of both continuity and change in the unfolding developments of this war?

-The motivation behind the development of case studies documenting these developments is an assumption that the conflict could be transformative – a serious game changer.
-Trust, reliance, and the security of media, information, and communication technologies, such as the internet and social media, could be undermined not only in the conflict zone but across the world.
-Based on this possibility, the research team will conduct an overarching case study of the broad range of developments around influence, networks, and security in the Ukraine crisis, broadly defined.
-In addition, the team will conduct a set of embedded case studies of particular developments within Russia, Ukraine and internationally in relation to public and private geopolitical allies and adversaries across the world.[3]
+The development of case studies is based on an assumption that aspects of this war could be transformative – what might be a game changer.
+Trust, reliance, and the security of media, information, and communication technologies, such as the internet and social media, could be undermined not only in the Russia-Ukraine conflict zone but across the world.
+Some have even characterised this as the ‘first world war’ in that it is being followed and engaged by nations across the entire world through new media and communication facilities.
+Based on its multiple dimensions, the research team is conducting an overarching case study of the broad range of developments around influence, networks, and security being shaped by the Russia-Ukraine War, broadly defined.
+In addition, the team is conducting a developing set of embedded case studies of particular developments within Russia, Ukraine, and internationally, such as in relation to public and private geopolitical allies and adversaries across the world.[3]

 The Multidisciplinary Research Team

-The research team is international, including Oxford DPhil students, early and late-career researchers, and links across the university and globe to experts in areas of central importance to this study.
-We have key research staff who can conduct in-depth interviews and synthesis of documents in Ukrainian, Russian, Belarusian, German, and other languages.
-The initial research team includes:
+The research team is international, including university faculty, Oxford DPhil students, early and late-career researchers, and links across the university and the globe to experts in areas of central importance to this study.
+We have key research staff supporting the conduct of in-depth interviews and the synthesis of documents in Ukrainian, Russian, Belarusian, German, and other languages.
+The evolving team includes:

-William H. Dutton, Martin Fellow at the Oxford Martin School, supporting the Global Cybersecurity Capacity Centre (GCSCC), and Senior OII Fellow, University of Oxford.
-He is an Emeritus Professor at the University of Southern California, and Director of The Portulans Institute, Washington D.C.
+William H. Dutton, Martin Fellow at the Oxford Martin School, supporting the Global Cybersecurity Capacity Centre (GCSCC), also a Senior Oxford Internet Institute (OII) Fellow, University of Oxford, and Director of The Portulans Institute, Washington D.C.

 Niva Elkin-Koren, Professor of Law at Tel Aviv University Faculty of Law, former Dean of the Faculty of Law at the University of Haifa, and was founding director of the Center for Cyber, Law and Policy (CCLP), and the Haifa Center for Law & Technology (HCLT)

-Professor Sadie Creese, GCSCC, Department of Computer Science, Oxford University
+Professor Sadie Creese, Director of the GCSCC, and Professor of Computer Science in the Department of Computer Science, Oxford University

 Professor Soumitra Dutta, Co-Founder and President of Portulans Institute and Peter Moores Dean and Professor of Management in the Saïd Business School at the University of Oxford